 - Take it off the heat before it boils.
 Set aside to allow to cool slightly.

-- In a bow whisk the eggs and extra yolk with the caster sugar.
+- In a bowl whisk the eggs and extra yolk with the caster sugar.

-- Slowly pour the warm milk and egg mixture over the eggs, stirring constantly until smooth.
+- Slowly pour the warm milk and cream mixture over the eggs, stirring constantly until smooth.

-- Remove the vanilla pod from the custard and pour the warm mix over the pudding.
+- Remove the vanilla pod from the custard and pour the warm mix over the buttered bread and raspberries.

 - Sprinkle the white chocolate chips over the top.

 - Leave the custard to soak into the bread while the oven warms – around 10 mins.

 - Bake for 20-25 mins until golden brown.
 I like the top edges to be a little toastie

 - Serve straight away.
 Keep any left overs in the fridge and eat within a few days.